Overview

 The young ones are out exploring their territory which includes the local playground and green space.

 Papa hawk is keeping an eye on us.
-It’s important to note that in 2017, I’ve not yet learned who Papa and Mama really are – not only who is who but the roles they play.
+It’s important to note that in 2017, I’ve not yet learned who Papa and Mama really are – who is who or the roles they play.

 SEPTEMBER 11, 2017